 CVR without respiratory challenges

 The test data for this tutorial consists of a pre-processed BOLD dataset acquired using a 7 tesla Philips MRI system.
 The volunteer was instructed to perform 3 consecutive breath-hold periods in order to evoke a CVR response.
-Simply unzip the test data file and update the data path (/Data) pointing to the image files along with the sequence path (/Data/traces) in the Matlab demo file.
+Simply unzip the test data file and update the data path (/Data) pointing to the image files along with the sequence path (/Data/traces) in the included Matlab demo file (.mlx).
+Note the effect of including nuisance variables in the lag calculation! … and always download the latest code from the Github page.

 TUTORIAL 2: CVR mapping without respiratory challenges: i.e. using breath-holding or just a simple resting-state fMRI scan